 EPS came in at $0.19.
 The 17 earnings estimates compiled by S&P Capital IQ anticipated $0.18 per share.
 GAAP EPS of $0.19 for Q4 were 12% higher than the prior-year quarter's $0.17 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 35.1%, 60 basis points better than the prior-year quarter.
-Operating margin was 10.6%, much about the same as the prior-year quarter.
-Net margin was 7.3%, 150 basis points better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 37.4%, 380 basis points better than the prior-year quarter.
+Operating margin was 7.6%, 60 basis points better than the prior-year quarter.
+Net margin was 4.5%, 10 basis points better than the prior-year quarter.

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 293 members out of 331 rating the stock outperform, and 38 members rating it underperform.
-Among 100 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 89 give Texas Roadhouse a green thumbs-up, and 11 give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 291 members out of 329 rating the stock outperform, and 38 members rating it underperform.
+Among 93 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 83 give Texas Roadhouse a green thumbs-up, and 10 give it a red thumbs-down.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Texas Roadhouse.
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Texas Roadhouse to My Watchlist.